 - 1 teaspoon cumin.

-- 2 Tablespoons extra version olive oil.
+- 2 Tablespoons extra virgin olive oil.
 Note3

 - Salt to taste.

 - Soak chickpeas overnight in cold water with baking soda.

 - In your food processor add Chickpeas and two tablespoons of the cooled cooking water and process scarping the sides and bottom of the bowl.

 - Add tahini, lemon juice, vinegar and pulse until well incorporated and creamy.

 - Add garlic, cumin, salt, and mix.

 - If the mixture is too thick for your taste mix in the remaining 2 tablespoons of cooking water.